craftzdog/craftzdog-uses/src/pages/posts/aiyujiwu-laptop-stand.md

 layout: ../../layouts/BlogPost.astro
 title: AIYUJIWU Laptop Stand
 createdAt: 1663134489800
-updatedAt: 1663134729474
+updatedAt: 1663635618067
 tags:
   - Computing
 heroImage: /posts/aiyujiwu-laptop-stand_thumbnail.jpg
 ---

 This laptop stand is by an unknown brand called AIYUJIWU, presumably from China.
 It's small and foldable.
-I bought it at Amazon JP and it's unfortunately not available in other countries.
-But you can find similar products by searching with keywords like "laptop stand foldable kickstand foot", or something like that.
+I bought it at [AmazonJP](https://amzn.to/3xihmP7) and it's unfortunately not avialable in other countries.
+But you can find similar products by searching with keywords like "[laptop stand foldable kickstand foot](https://amzn.to/3xepShW)".

 ![AIYUJIWU-laptop-stand_2.jpg](/posts/aiyujiwu-laptop-stand_aiyujiwu-laptop-stand-2-jpg.jpg)